9 Historic Sites Perfect for Weddings

 Each wedding is unique, and the landscape and architecture help each couple put their vision of their ideal wedding day, from traditional to contemporary, into focus.
 The beauty of this American historic jewel provides a welcoming atmosphere for their friends and families.

 Decatur House was built in 1818 for Naval hero Commodore Stephen Decatur and was designed for stylish entertaining.
-Positioned just steps away from the White House in downtown Washington, D.C., Decatur House unites a sophisticated setting with the magnificence of a rich history and the prestige of an unparalleled location.
+Positioned just steps away from the White House in downtown Washington, D.C., Decatur House unites a sophisticated setting with the prestige of an unparalleled location.

 Take Brad and Lily, for example.
 They wanted to host their wedding in the beautiful and historic city of Washington, D.C., where they met and fell in love.
-Decatur House was ultimately the perfect venue for their romantic summer wedding, which encapsulated the beauty and history of the city for their family and friends.
-In addition to its phenomenal location—with its proximity to the White House, St. John's Church (their parish, built in 1816), and the St. Regis Hotel (where their guests stayed)—the Historic Parlor really transports guests into the past.
+Decatur House was ultimately the perfect venue for their romantic summer wedding, which encapsulated the spirit of the city for their family and friends with its proximity to the White House, St. John's Church (their parish, built in 1816), and the St. Regis Hotel (where their guests stayed).

 Brad and Lily envisioned their cocktail hour in the Historic Parlor, tented dinner in the gorgeous courtyard surrounded by seasonal greenery, and flowers and reception in the carriage house.
 The flow of their wedding day was incredibly seamless and every detail was perfect, thanks to wedding planner EVOKE and Decatur House Preferred Vendor Occasions Caterers.
 Brad and Lily were beyond thrilled with every aspect of their wedding day and couldn’t be more grateful to Decatur House and their staff.